 Commentators would like to have you believe that the state as an organisation depends on popular legitimacy, or the ‘will of the people.’
 Or, they might try to argue that the state functions on some kind of contract which we follow because, overall, we believe it to be just or know we could not live without it.
 They might argue, in a Hobbesian manner, that human beings are naturally self-seeking and agree to the state’s rules for protection from other self-seeking, competitive individuals.
 They might otherwise agree with Locke, taking a less pessimistic view of human nature but likewise arguing that the state offers them a ‘social contract,’ ensuring individuals do not infringe on the rights of others.
-Finally, they might draw on Rousseau, who saw the state as owing its authority to the will of the people, or the ‘general will’, and law as a manifestation of the will of the people as a whole.

 In the hands of our largely liberal or conservative commentariat these philosophies have merged into a dominant ideology.
 That is, an ideology of ‘popular representation,’ where the state not only creates and enacts laws in our interests (or more specifically, in the interests of our nation), but that the same state could not do so without the public’s overall approval.
 This quite successfully masks the degree to which coercion plays a part in maintaining social order, and manufactures a loyalty to laws which continually exploit them and those around them.
 As expressed by Kevin Carson, ‘this ideological construct of the “national interest” includes the fiction of a “neutral” set of laws, which consoles the exploitative nature of the system of power we live under.’
 We are fooled into believing that the state could not do without our consent, and that we could not do without its paternal protection.